+\paragraphS{Dataset} We use two multiclass datasets from distinct domains to evaluate adversarial robustness in vision and cybersecurity: MNIST~\cite{deng2012mnist}, the most widely used dataset in prior QML works~\cite{west2023benchmarking, west2023towards}, and AZ-Class~\cite{madar}, a twenty-three-class Android malware dataset based on behavioral features.
+This dual-domain setting enables cross-domain evaluation of QML robustness under heterogeneous feature distribution

+Our QMLP employs a 9-qubit circuit, which constrains the input dimensionality.
+Therefore, both datasets are reduced using \emph{Principal Component Analysis (PCA)}, following prior QML practices~\cite{biamonte2017quantum}.
+For \emph{angle encoding}, inputs are reduced to nine principal components (one per qubit), whereas for \emph{amplitude encoding}, inputs are compressed to 512 dimensions to match the circuit's Hilbert space.
+This preprocessing ensures that feature representations align with the circuit's encoding capacity and NISQ hardware constraints.
+We use the full datasets for baseline, label-flipping, FGSM, and PGD experiments, performing 10-class classification on MNIST and 23-class classification on AZ-Class.
+For all other attacks, we use a stratified subset with 700 samples per class, yielding 7,000 training samples for MNIST and 16,100 for AZ-Class, and a test set of 2,000 samples for each dataset.
+To ensure fair comparison, separate baseline models are trained on the same stratified subsets for these attacks.
+Both of these baseline models performances are reported in Table \ref{tab:baseline-qmlp}.

-All experiments are performed using a hybrid \texttt{PennyLane}-\texttt{PyTorch}-\texttt{Qiskit.Aer} framework.
-Noiseless simulations are executed on NVIDIA H100 NVL GPUs (96 GB, CUDA 13.0), while noisy simulations using the \texttt{default.mixed} and \texttt{Aer} backends are run on multi-core CPUs due to the density matrix formalism.
-Depolarizing noise ($p=0.01$) is applied to single- and two-qubit gates to emulate NISQ behavior.
+\paragraphS{Framework and Computational Resources} All experiments are conducted in a hybrid \texttt{PennyLane}-\texttt{PyTorch}-\texttt{Qiskit Aer} framework on two HPC clusters at the University of Texas at El Paso.
+The PUNAKHA cluster, featuring NVIDIA H100 GPUs on 8-way DGX and 4-way HGX nodes, is used for GPU-accelerated noiseless simulations.
+The JAKAR cluster, with 72 nodes containing dual Intel Xeon Gold 6230 processors, is used for CPU-intensive noisy simulations.
+Noiseless runs use the \texttt{lightning.qubit} and \texttt{default.qubit} backends on PUNAKHA, while noisy runs use \texttt{default.mixed} and \texttt{Aer} on JAKAR due to the density-matrix formalism.
+To emulate NISQ behavior, we apply depolarizing noise (p=0.01) to single- and two-qubit gates to emulate NISQ behavior.